 Ivanti solutions can also help you fight ransomware and other malware, and modernize IT service management.
 Ivanti offers effective solutions for patch management, and for control of user applicationsdevices, and admin rights.

 Through September, combinations of select Ivanti cybersecurity solutions are available at discounts of up to 30 percent.
-Check out the offer details, and the free trials of our patch management solutions.
+Check out the offer details.
 And keep reading our Patch Tuesday and Threat Thursday updates, to keep abreast of the latest cybersecurity threats and your best responses to them.